Parici75/statsplotly/README.md

 [StatsPlot](https://github.com/Parici75/statsplot) is a Python data visualization library based on Plotly.
-It provides a high-level interface for drawing attractive and interactive statistical data vizualization plots.
+It provides a high-level interface for drawing attractive and interactive statistical data visualization plots.

 The development of this library paralleled the fantastic [plotly.express](https://plotly.com/python/plotly-express/) API.